makersacademy/bowling-challenge-ruby/README.md

 As a player
 I want to see my score after ten frames
 So I know how well I've done

+As a player
+I want to have a third roll if I get at least ten pins down on my first two attempts To roll for a perfect game

 ```